 Premium credit cards often have some of the best welcome bonuses in the credit card industry.
 Their annual fees can also be high, as can their minimum spend to receive the bonus.
 However, they have the most lucrative welcome bonuses, and often the best rewards structures after the bonus.
 Take a look.

 The American Express Platinum Card offers one of the best welcome offers if you are a big spender.
-Beyond the welcome offer, this credit card has several perks, including a $200 hotel credit and up to $20 in statement credits each month when you put eligible streaming services on your card.
+Beyond the welcome offer, this credit card has several perks, including a $200 hotel credit for a 2-night minimum stay and up to $20 in statement credits each month when you put eligible streaming services on your card.
 Plus, it earns 5x points on flights and hotels booked through American Express Travel and 1x points on other purchases.

 However, it has a high annual fee of to match its generous benefits, and the APR for this card is .